Housing Stability Evaluation Incubator

 Through the Housing Stability Evaluation Incubator, organizations can apply for:

 - Pro bono technical assistance from J-PAL’s staff of policy and research experts to develop an evaluation idea;

 - Flexible proposal development funding of up to $50,000; and

 - Connections with J-PAL’s network of leading academic researchers

 to develop one or more high-quality randomized evaluations of a policy or program.

 J-PAL’s network of researchers includes affiliated professors at more than forty universities around the world who use randomized evaluations to design, test, and improve programs and policies aimed at alleviating poverty.
 Organizations that have partnered with a researcher from J-PAL’s network to design a high-quality randomized evaluation can apply for funding, typically in the range of $150,000-200,000, to carry out the evaluation.

-Organizations in the North America region interested in answering policy-relevant research questions on strategies to reduce homelessness are invited to apply.
-This may include nonprofit service providers, government agencies or offices, public housing authorities, Continuums of Care, and other organizations that operate programs or policies aimed at reducing homelessness, preventing eviction, and promoting housing stability.
+Organizations in the North America region interested in answering policy-relevant research questions on strategies to reduce and prevent homelessness are invited to apply.
+This includes nonprofit service providers, government agencies or offices, public housing authorities, Continuums of Care, and other organizations that operate programs or policies aimed at reducing homelessness, preventing eviction, and promoting housing stability.
 These policies or programs may be related to: